-- e.
-Include measures to mitigate any adverse impacts on the Battle of Winwick Registered Battlefield and other heritage assets in the area; - f.
-Secure suitable access to the site by walking and cycling, such as, the provision of segregated walking and cycling routes which must run through the site and link to nearby highways; and improved bus provision, including upgraded bus stops; - g.
-Establish and implement a Travel Plan incorporating measures to encourage travel to / from the development by sustainable modes; - h.
-Make provision for the positive management of existing and new environmental assets; and - i.
-Put training schemes in place (where practicable) to increase the opportunity for the local population to obtain access to employment at the site;

-The development of Parkside West (site 8EA) must ensure that the part of site 7EA (Parkside East) which falls to the west of the M6 (as shown on the Policies Map) is safeguarded from all forms of development unless it can be shown that such development within it will not prejudice, or may provide, effective and deliverable future siding facilities in connection with the development of an SRFI or other railenabled development on land to the east of the M6 (site 7EA).

-4.41 Policy LPA12:

-Strategic Aims, Objectives, and Key Delivery Mechanisms

-Strategic Aims Met SA 1, SA 3, SA 5
+e.
+Include measures to mitigate any adverse impacts on the Battle of Winwick Registered Battlefield and other heritage assets in the area; f.
+Secure suitable access to the site by walking and cycling, such as, the provision of segregated walking and cycling routes which must run through the site and link to nearby highways; and improved bus provision, including upgraded bus stops; a.
+Establish and implement a Travel Plan incorporating 9. measures to encourage travel to / from the development by sustainable modes; h Make provision for the positive management of existing and new environmental assets; and 1.
+Put training schemes in place (where practicable) to increase the opportunity for the local population to obtain access to employment at the site; The develop ment of Parkside West (site 8EA) must ensure that the part of site 7EA (F Parkside East) which falls to the west of the M6 (as shown on the Polici es Map) is safeguarded from all forms of development unless it can be shown that such development within it will not prejudice, or may provide, effective and deliverable future siding onnection with the development of an SRFI or other rail- elopment on land to the east of the M6 (site 7EA).
+4.41 Policy / LPA12: Stratagia Ain a Objectives and Key Delivery Mechanisms Strategic All ns, Objectives, and Key Delivery Mechanisms Strategic Ai ms Met SA 1, SA 3, SA 5